-Any poster displayed by an organization or an individual in the school must have the approval of the administration.
-Any literature distributed must also have the appropriate approval.
+Any poster displayed by an organization or an individual in the school must have the approval of the

 PREPAREDNESS FOR TOXIC AND ASBESTOS HAZARDS

 The School is concerned for the safety of students and attempts to comply with all Federal and State Laws and Regulations to protect students from hazards that may result from industrial accidents beyond the control of school officials or from the presence of asbestos materials used in previous construction.
 A copy of the School District's Preparedness for Toxic Hazard and Asbestos Hazard Policy and asbestos management plan is available for inspection at the Business Office at the Twinsburg Board of Education Office upon request.